amyzanje/3_tier_application_basic_landing_zone_tf/README.md

 # Terraform Basic Landing Zone Setup

-This Terraform project provides a basic landing zone setup for [describe your use case or project purpose].
+This Terraform project is designed to create a basic landing zone setup for 3 tier application.
+The landing zone includes essential AWS resources configured to support common infrastructure needs, such as networking, compute, and security.

+# Basic Landing Zone Architecture

 ## Prerequisites